 We can delete this file using – (minus).

 Create a file “addition.h” & declare prototype of addition() function like below.

 int addition (int i, int j);

-Now addition.h file containing prototype of function “addition”.
+Now, addition.h file contains prototype of the function “addition”.

 Note : Please create, compile and add files in the respective directory as directory name may change for each IDE.